maryrueda/Cybersecurity/README1.md

 SSH into the control node and follow the steps below:
 - Copy the yml file to /etc/ansible directory.

-- Update the hosts file to include the follwoing information:
+- Update the hosts file to include the following information:

 Web Servers
  1. 10.0.0.5 ansible_python_interpreter=/usr/bin/python3